djaddison/learning-notes-svelte/notes/component_study1_mde.md

 #### Notes

-- the resulting component fits on a single screen!
+- the resulting code for the component fits on a single screen!
 - simple expression of a button in *42* lines of code
 - removing a significant amount of css abstractions makes it easier to understand, copy, or derive work from this component
 - the amount of code reduction is surprising. *1290* down to *42*!
 This is a significant reduction and would have a dramatic positive impact on code maintainability.
 Even with the additional code needed for adding design variations, the savings will still be dramatic